 But the complexity of whiplash injuries and claims does not preclude you from getting the compensation you deserve.
-The Law Office of Anidjar & Levine can help you identify and evaluate all damages and value in your case.
+The Law Offices of Anidjar & Levine can help you identify and evaluate all damages and value in your case.
 Each case involves unique variables and circumstances, so determining your settlement requires evaluating several factors.
-Call us at 800-747-3733.
+Call us for a free case review.

 What Factors Determine My Whiplash Injury Settlement?

 While whiplash injury settlements are complex, the following are key in determining your payout:

 - Legal liability

 Expect an insurance adjuster to contact you following your accident.
 If you are filing a liability claim against another driver, the adjuster will use police reports, photographs, diagrams, and witness accounts to determine the liable party.
 Personal Injury Protection claims (PIP) claims adjusters will not be concerned with liability, as PIP is available to the policyholder regardless of fault.

 While whiplash injuries occur in a variety of accidents, the most common occurrence is another driver striking your vehicle from behind.
 Determining fault is usually (but not always) simple in rear-ending accidents but isn’t so clear in others.

 Naturally, the severity of your injuries plays a vital role in determining your whiplash settlement payout in liability and PIP claims.
 However, several factors determine the severity.